 "I’m still not sure if I understand," Peter squeaked to both Remus and Sirius.

 "Spare me, Black.
 I haven’t done anything of the sort.
-Perhaps James or Remus should have taught you how to be pleasant to someone every once in a while.
+Perhaps Potter or Remus should have taught you how to be pleasant to someone every once in a while.
 What has Severus ever done to you, by the way?"
 Lily replied hotly.

 "Oh, my dear Evans, his existence is quite enough," he said, looking at his fingernails unconcernedly.
 "Plus, his greasy hair stinks up the entire school; one should show him how to use a shower.
 Personal hygiene could do some positive things for him, and let’s not forget that it will benefit the rest of us as well."